mthambipillai/cert-anomaly-ids/README.md

 |   ├── inspectionresultsSSH-part0002.csv
 ```

-All the parameters that we didn't explicitly set as flags were defined in `$SPARK_IDS_HOME/conf`.
+All the other parameters that we didn't explicitly set as flags were defined in `$SPARK_IDS_HOME/conf`.

 ## Contributing

+This section assumes that the reader is familiar with the content of the [wiki](https://gitlab.cern.ch/mthambip/IDSv2.2/blob/master/Wiki.md).

 For any change to the code, you need to rebuild the project with `sbt assembly`.
 If you installed `spark-ids` on your machine, you then need to copy the newly computed jar to the installed jar :
 `sudo cp target/scala-2.11/IDS\ Project-assembly-2.0.jar $SPARK_IDS_HOME/jars/ids.jar`